KataChannel/katastarterkit/CONTRIBUTING.md

-# Contributing to KataCore
+# Contributing to Timonacore

-Thank you for your interest in contributing to KataCore! 🎉
+Thank you for your interest in contributing to Timonacore! 🎉

 ## 🚀 Quick Start for Contributors